Van Cliburn International Award winner

 The concert opens with the quicksilver turns of Pièces de Clavecin by Rameau, a French Baroque master of harmony who was also a genius of expressive melody.
 Cheung then plays a selection of Chopin’s Preludes.
 Influenced by Bach’s Well-Tempered Clavier, these works mark him as a musical innovator and a Romantic poet.

-If Chopin was influenced by Back, Gabriel Fauré’s passionate Nocturne #6 pays homage to Chopin.
+If Chopin was influenced by Bach, Gabriel Fauré’s passionate Nocturne #6 pays homage to Chopin.
 It is followed by Fauré’s Impromptu #2, which has a lively tarantella rhythm and is more lightly textured.

-Cheung then turns to Toccata from Le Tombeau de Couperin, another homage to a French Baroque composer.
+Cheung then turns to the Toccata from Le Tombeau de Couperin, Maurice Ravel’s homage to François Couperin, another French Baroque composer.
 Tombeau can mean tomb or memorial, and this selection was written in memory of a friend killed in World War I, yet it is surprisingly light-hearted and up-tempo.
 When asked why it wasn’t sad, Ravel answered, “the dead are sad enough.”

 The final piece, Schubert’s great B-flat major sonata, is a long, deep emotional journey featuring a mesmerizing flow of gorgeous melody and the cyclic return of themes.
 You emerge from it as if from a dream.